InabaTatsuro/papers/README.md

 - (2) context modeling: use melodic and harmonic embedding to train the token embedding

 MusicBERT: Symbolic Music Understanding with Large-Scale Pre-Training [[ACL finding21](https://aclanthology.org/2021.findings-acl.70/)][[#28](https://github.com/InabaTatsuro/papers/issues/28)]
-- Pre-train BERT with 1.5M MIDI files which is private and created by the Microsoft Research Asia
+- Pre-train BERT with 1.5M MIDI files which are private and created by Microsoft Research Asia
 - use OctupleMIDI encoding and bar-level masking strategy to enhance symbolic music data

 Graph Neural Network for Music Score Data and Modeling Expressive Piano Performance [[Jeong+, ICML19](https://proceedings.mlr.press/v97/jeong19a.html)][[[#6](https://github.com/InabaTatsuro/papers/issues/6)]]
 - Use GNN and LSTM with Hierarchical Attention Network to generate expressive piano performance
-- GNN captures the nodes information in a measure and LSTM w/HAN captures the measures information
+- GNN captures the node information in a measure and LSTM w/HAN captures the measure information
-- Let the node have nodes information in other measures by updating iteratively
+- Let the node have node information in other measures by updating iteratively

 ### Audio Music Generation
 ERNIE-Music: Text-to-Waveform Music Generation with Diffusion Models [AACLdemo23, [#37](https://github.com/InabaTatsuro/papers/issues/37)]